The Pujades Affair

 That Miralles had limited access is also revealed by her comment in footnote 19 (p.
 229) that "another hand, French and posterior, added some notes to ms. Esp.
 119".
 Had she seen it, she would have mentioned that starting with book XII, chapter one (Barcelona edition, tome VI, p.
 320), an anonymous scribe had written the next 28 chapters.
 They are one of the highlights of the history of Catalonia because they cover the last years of Guifré el Pilos, the celebrated founding father of Catalonia, including his patronage of Santa Maria de Ripoll, and the history and legends of Montserrat, which Pujades introduces with the passion of a poet because it is so revered by the Catalans.
 But he never forgets that he is a legal expert and backs up his poetic "illustrations" with a judicial tour de force: He exposes the forged legends of Guifré el Pilos and connects them to the forged legends of the Black Madonna.
 During his rhetorical arguments, some covert others openly, Pujades debunks the claims of Francisco Diago and the "badly informed" Antonio de Yepes (Barcelona, tome VI, pp. 384-388 ), and continues with Montserrat until the end of chap.
 28 (Barcelona, p.
 418) – and all in the hand of an anonymous scribe.

 Although we assumed Fornés had penned these chapters, because of similarities in the Baroque style, we compared the handwriting of the manuscripts again in early 2011 and concluded that these chapters are probably not by Fornés, unless he was much younger at the time.
 (See samples!)
 If they were written in the 1640s, however, we wouldn't be surprised if a graphologist identifies friar Joan Roig i Jalpi.
 The scribe uses such a fluid style that he was obviously copying some drafts.
-In fact, we can document that Pujades did not dictate every chapter: In the beginning of chapter 29, p.
+In fact, we can document with the detail at left that Pujades did not dictate every chapter: In the beginning of chapter 29, p.
 472, (Barcelona, p.
 419), the scribe stops in the second line after "...des del año 885.
-Reynaba en Francia Carlos crasso” and Pujades continues in mid-sentence with “poseyendo aquellos estados por lo menos
+Reynaba en Francia Carlos Crasso” and Pujades continues in mid-sentence with “poseyendo aquellos estados por lo menos

 des del añohasta al año...”, and keeps on writing until the end of the volume.
 You can click on the detail to see more of the page!
 It shows the scribe above and Pujades below and, as customary at the time, both use often an s that looks like an f.
 The difference of their style is most noticeable after the above 885 with 'Rey'..., which is quite ornamental and not as simple as the 'des', 'del' and 'movido de' of Pujades.